apache/ignite-extensions/modules/kafka-ext/README.txt

 Sink Connector will help you export data from Kafka to Ignite cache.
 It polls data from Kafka topics and writes it to the user-specified cache.
 For more information on Kafka Connect, see [Kafka Documentation](http://kafka.apache.org/documentation.html#connect).

-Connector can be found in 'optional/ignite-kafka.'
+Connector can be found in 'ignite-kafka.'
 It and its dependencies have to be on the classpath of a Kafka running instance, as described in the following subsection.

 ### Setting up and Running